Sheen Priory: Establishment of the priory

 In 1414, Henry V established the priory, designated "The House of Jesus of Bethlehem of Shene", for 40 monks of the Carthusian order.
-It was built approximately half a mile to the north of the existing royal manor house or palace, and had 30 cells round a great court or cloister.
+It was built approximately 1/2 mi north of the existing royal manor house or palace, and had 30 cells round a great court or cloister.

 The priory's endowments at its foundation included the church and rectory estate at Winterbourne Stoke, Wiltshire.

 Nomenclature

 The new "Richmond" Palace of 1501, by Wyngaerde c.
 1558–62.
 The view is from the west.
 The tower of the Sheen Priory Church can be seen at the far left (i.e. north), with the artist's annotation above "cien", not to be confused with "sion" which he has also depicted in its proper position.
 See detailed image above.

 During the reign of King Henry VII (1485–1509), formerly styled "Earl of Richmond", the former royal manor house or palace of Sheen built by King Henry V was replaced in 1501 by a royal palace which was renamed "Richmond Palace" in honour of Henry VII.
 The name of the manor itself was likewise changed from "Sheen" to "Richmond".
 The name of Henry's earldom derived from his former stronghold, Richmond Castle in Yorkshire, itself named after Riche Mont (Rich Mountain) in France.
 The Priory of Sheen, although it then found itself within the newly renamed manor of Richmond, nevertheless retained its ancient appellation of "Sheen", being a religious establishment, the function of which was ostensibly the glorification of God not, as in the case of the new secular palace, of the new King and Tudor dynasty, victorious after the Battle of Bosworth in 1485.
 In 1500, at the command of Henry VII, the town of Sheen, which had grown up around the royal manor, was renamed Richmond, whereupon the entire ancient manor too, in which the new palace stood, became known as Richmond rather than Sheen.
 The ancient Manor of Sheen is now situated within today's London Borough of Richmond upon Thames.

 The vestiges of Sheen Priory are thus situated in today's Borough of Richmond.
 That said, the ancient manor of Mortlake, which stood to the north and east of the ancient manor of Sheen, has in modern times been split into two new districts, North Sheen and East Sheen, although the area of neither was ever historically in Sheen Manor.
 Both are now in the London Borough of Richmond upon Thames.